erichiller/mkmrk.Channels/README.md

 `ChannelMux` is meant to aggregate multiple `BroadcastChannel` into a single, awaitable object.
 It is a generic type and each type parameter has a dedicated `TryRead(out T data)` method.
-`ChannelMuxInput` acts presents as a writer to `BroadcastChannelWriter` and each has a `SingleProducerSingleConsumerQueue`.
+`ChannelMuxInput` acts as a writer to `BroadcastChannelWriter` and each has a `SingleProducerSingleConsumerQueue`.

-Note that each `ChannelMuxInput` is a single input, single output where _single_ means both a single instance writing and a single instance reading, and thus can be optimized using `SingleProducerSingleConsumerQueue`.
+Note that each `ChannelMuxInput` is a single input, single output where _single_ means both a single instance writing and a single instance reading, and thus can be optimized using `SingleProducerSingleConsumerQueue`. `ChannelMux` is not meant to be shared across threads.

 ```mermaid
 flowchart LR